 From you, I have learned that the only limit to the revelation going on all around me is my willingness to turn aside and look.

 From you, I have learned that language itself is revelatory, with power to ignite hearts, move mountains, and save lives.

 From you, I have learned that the good news is not the cheerful news but the dismantling news of what it is like both to love and to betray the Holy One who has given me life, only to hear the saving question asked anew, for the umpteenth time, “You, you child of mine, Do you love me?”

 Thank you, Frederick Buechner, for the time you have spent looking in the mirror so that we might see ourselves more clearly.
 Thank you for telling the truth, both about yourself and about the gospel, so that we might tell it too.
 Thanks even for nicking yourself, so that you could write for us in blood instead of ballpoint pen.
 We can tell the difference, and we are in your debt.

 Barbara Brown Taylor

 April 5, 2006

-- Brian D. McLaren, author of Naked Spirituality and many other books
+- from Barbara Brown Taylor, author of An Altar in the World, and many other books